 Study methodology and challenges.
 We started testing the DBMS while implementing our approach, and tested them in a period of roughly three months.
 A significant factor limiting our bug-finding efforts were duplicate test cases for bugs.
-For a single bug, SQLancer typically generated many test cases that would trigger it, making it infeasible to filter out such test cases manually, which was also observed by Rigger and Su [2020a,c].
-While automatic bug prioritization approaches were proposed for compilers [Chen et al. 2013], applying them for DBMS would be more challenging and slow due to needing to install, set up, and stop many versions of a single DBMS.
-To address this, we typically avoided the generation of features that induce already known bugs; however, this was not always possible-for example, when we could not discover the necessary conditions to reproduce the bug-or restricted the bug-finding capabilities significantly (e.g., by avoiding the generation of comparisons).
-When we found a bug, we first automatically reduced it [Regehr et al. 2012], to then manually produce a minimal test case that demonstrated the underlying bug.
-Before
+For a single bug, SQLancer typically generated many test cases that would trigger it, making it infeasible to filter out such test cases manually, which was also observed by Rigger and Su [2020a,b].
+While automatic bug prioritization approaches were

-$^{^1\}mbox{For PostgreSQL},$ MySQL, and SQLite, only (in official) GitHub mirrors are available.
+1For PostgreSQL, MySQL, and SQLite, only (inofficial) GitHub mirrors are available.